JoeUgly/Ringfingers_Roster/README.md

 A video resolution of 720p is the minimum needed for acceptable quality of results.
 1080p is much better.

+Currently limited to only the Latin alphabet / ASCII printable characters.

 <br/><br/>
 #### Misinterpreted characters in prefix or suffix